FelipeSaenzMarketing/SEO_Redirect_Tool/README.md

 2. Upload a file containing your **new URLs** (`urls_new.csv` or `.txt`).
 (Only one column with the URLs)
 3. Adjust the **similarity threshold** (for example, 0.6 or 0.7).
 4. Download the generated CSV file with the suggested redirects.
+5. Remember always to check the result of the .csv file.